 It’s important to have peace of mind that your home will be safe while you are on vacation.
-But don’t worry.
+Don’t worry.
 These home security tips will help you to decrease the possibility of a burglar targeting your house.

 Create the illusion that you are home

-Set your house lights on a timer, so that they come on at specific times of the day.
+Set your house lights on a timer so that they come on at specific times of the day.
 Also, light up your porch or yard with a timed controller.
 Of course, not everybody has these setups, but there are other things you can do.
 Leave your home’s shades and blinds as you typically do and park a car in your driveway.
 Arrange for someone to mow your lawn and clip your hedges if you plan on being away for more than a week.
 This is a super simple home security tip that makes it look like your family is not away.
-If you really want to go all-out, connect an old analog television or radio with a timer to create noise in your home.

 Lock all doors